 Another critical element for riders is safety.
-For instance, Uber performs now background checks on its drivers that comprise “felonies, violent crimes, sexual offenses, and registered sex offender status, among other types of criminal records” which automatically disqualify drivers from the platform.
+For instance, Uber now performs background checks on its drivers that comprise “felonies, violent crimes, sexual offenses, and registered sex offender status, among other types of criminal records” which automatically disqualify drivers from the platform.

-Uber network effects
+Uber’s liquidity network effects

 A two-sided marketplace has to have built-in mechanisms that allow network effects to pick up.
 This means that for each additional driver or rider joining the platform, it becomes better and better for the others joining next.

 The more efficiencies Uber gains, the more appealing it becomes and the more revenues it grows.

 Uber expanded market opportunities

 Another key element is market expansion.
 Any successful two-sided marketplace will be able, at a particular stage, to expand market opportunities.